In general, large employers in Ireland have occupational pension schemes, but many smaller employers throughout the country do not.

 A person becoming an employee and joining an occupational pension scheme can now continue to contribute to the RAC schemes where they join an occupational pension scheme.
 However, tax relief will not be given to continued contributions.

 From 2003 onwards, Personal Retirement Savings Accounts (PRSAs) became available.
 These are designed to be used instead of occupational pension schemes by employers who do not wish to sponsor such schemes.
 They may also be used to supplement occupational scheme benefits, as Additional Voluntary Contributions (AVCs) and as a substitute for personal pension schemes.
 Employers must offer access to at least one standard PRSA to any employee who is not eligible to join an occupational pension scheme within 6 months of joining employment and must offer a PRSA for AVC purposes if there is no facility for AVCs within the scheme.
-Further information on PRSAs (pdf) is available from the Pension Board's website.
+Further information on PRSAs (pdf) is available from the Pension Authority's website.

 Occupational pension schemes may be contributory or non-contributory, funded or unfunded, defined benefit or defined contribution.